-For my Christmas meal's sides, I went for honey-roasted (or in this case, fried) carrots and parsnips, balsamic brussel sprouts, and of course roasted potatoes.
+For my Christmas meal's sides, I went for honey-roasted (or, in this case, fried) carrots and parsnips, balsamic Brussels sprouts, and, of course, roasted potatoes.

 I was very disappointed with the results.
-The sprouts were only cooked through because I'd flash fried them in a pan and added some oil to avoid them charring further.
+The sprouts were only cooked through because I'd flash-fried them in a pan and add some oil to avoid them charring further.
 The outer leaves were nice and crispy thanks to the air fryer, but for 20 minutes of cooking, the results were very underwhelming.

-Perhaps I haven't found the right recipe, but I don't think brussel sprouts belong in the air fryer.
+Perhaps I haven't found the right recipe, but I don't think brussels sprouts belong in the air fryer.
 You'll get better results in less time in a frying pan or oven.
-Maybe par boiling them ahead would have helped, but following the recommended recipe, I did not enjoy the results.
+Maybe parboiling them ahead would have helped, but following the recommended recipe, I did not enjoy the results.

 Now, for the star of the show: the potatoes.
 They're my favorite part of a roast dinner, and I was curious to see how they'd come out in the air fryer.

-I researched cooking times prior to this experiment and found a TikTok from a Poppy Cooks, a celebrity chef who specializes in cooking potatoes in various shapes and forms.
-She recommended par boiling the potatoes in the air fryer, filling the bottom of the drawer with a little bit of water and setting them off for 20 minutes at 180 degrees Celsius.
+I researched cooking times prior to this experiment and found a TikTok from Poppy Cooks, a celebrity chef who specializes in cooking potatoes in various shapes and forms.
+She recommended parboiling the potatoes in the air fryer, filling the bottom of the drawer with a little bit of water, and setting them off for 20 minutes at 180 degrees Celsius.
 Once that's done, she upped the temperature to 200 degrees and put the potatoes back in for 15 minutes, salting and seasoning once they're out of the fryer.

 Taste test: Straight out of the fryer with a bit of salt, the potatoes tasted really nice.
 The smaller bits especially had a good crunchy crust and were lovely and soft inside.